stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 <span style="color: var(--assignments)"><i class="fas fa-circle"></i></span> **Assignments**
 - Questions: *What is education?
 What is its purpose?* Do some thinking and note-taking on these questions.
 Arrive to class on Wednesday with some ideas that you can express and defend.
-- <i class="far fa-file"></i> Read the [entire syllabus](/courses/writing-2/wr2-syllabus) very carefully.
-If you have questions afterward, please pose them to me on Wednesday
+- <i class="far fa-file"></i> Read the [entire syllabus](/courses/writing-2/wr2-syllabus) very carefully; if you have questions afterward, please pose them to me on Wednesday
 - <i class="fa fa-calendar-alt"></i> [Essay 1](/courses/writing-2/essay-1) assignment